jwinding/FractalGenerator/README.md

 the fractals resulting from the convergence or divergence of the iterated evaluation of z = f(z,c).
 In particular, f(z,c) = z^2 + c  generates the famous Mandelbrot set, and the generalizations f(z,c)= z^n + c gives the so called generalized Mandelbrots.
+See https://www.jwinding.com/blog/post/9/ for a blog post discussing this project.

 # Implementation details